anshumanbh/git-all-secrets/README.md

 * If you want to scan secret gists, you don't have to mention the `scanPrivate` flag.
 Just use your token and it should work.
 This is because the Github API v3 deals differently when it comes to cloning gists and cloning repositories.

 * `scanPrivate` flag should be used anytime a private repository is scanned.
+Please use the `git` url when using the flag.
+Otherwise, it will complain.

 * Providing `scanPrivate` flag will scan public AND private repositories.